-To clarify, a blog is similar to online diary that is updated every time a post or entry is submitted.
-Depending on business or personal needs and goals, a blog may not be appropriate; consider a traditional website instead.
+To clarify, a blog is similar to an online diary that updates every time a post or entry is submitted.
+Depending on business or personal needs and goals, a blog may not be appropriate – consider a traditional website instead.
 A website generally consists of a ‘home’ or landing page, an ‘about us’ page, a ‘contact us’ page and other content pages.
 This kind of Internet presence is more complex but more versatile as well.
 For instance, more payment options can be incorporated in a website as opposed to most blogs.
-So-called ‘Shopping Cart’ features provided by third party providers can accept payment options from PayPal to Visa and gift certificates.
+So-called ‘Shopping Cart’ features provided by third party vendors can accept payment options from PayPal to Visa and gift certificates.
 Since a contract is involved, certain legal rights are both inherent and implied; free hosts generally give no promises or guarantees.

 Also to consider are the terms of service (TOS) used by some blogs.
 WordPress, for example, states the following in their TOS: “Affiliate marketing blogs: Blogs with the primary purpose of driving traffic to affiliate programs and get-rich-quick schemes (“Make six figures from home!!”, “20 easy steps to top profits!!”, etc).
 This includes multi-level marketing (MLM) blogs and pyramid schemes.
 To be clear, people writing their own original book, movie or game reviews and linking them to Amazon, or people linking to their own products on Etsy do NOT fall into this category.”